 We then turn our sights to the next 90-day period to mutually define deliverables priorities with client input and buy-in.
 Programs are adjusted based on the data-based trendlines from the previous quarter.
 We also plant the seeds of new programs that are launched to test and learn as we continually evolve how we help our clients increase their revenue.

-Contact me if you have questions about this article, or if you would like to talk about applying QBR best practices to your company, or about ways in which Atomic Revenue can help your company with its revenue operations strategy.
-We offer a free revenue operations assessment, or you can contact me directly at 312-600-5323.
+Contact us if you have questions about this article, or if you would like to talk about applying QBR best practices to your company, or about ways in which Atomic Revenue can help your company with its revenue operations strategy.
+We offer a free revenue operations assessment.